dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

-Perhaps the most common transform you will use is transforming a List&lt;int&gt; into a String by using a <code>StringDecoder</code>, such as when reading data from a file or HTTP request, as in the following example.
+Perhaps the most common transform you will use is transforming a List&lt;int&gt; into a String by using a <code>UTF8.decoder</code> from
+<code>dart:convert</code>, such as when reading data from a file or HTTP
+request, as in the following example.

 <!--- BEGIN(string_decoder) -->{% prettify dart %}
 File file = new File("some_file.txt");
 file.openRead()
-    .transform(new StringDecoder()) // use a StringDecoder
+    .transform(UTF8.decoder) // use a UTF8.decoder
     .listen((String data) => print(data), // output the data
         onError: (error) => print("Error, could not open file"),
         onDone: () => print("Finished reading data"));